 The Commission also intervenes in human rights and equality cases taken by others, particularly at appellate level (including in the European Court of Human Rights).
 The Commission intervenes in public interest cases where it believes it can add value for the court and help achieve progress in the development or interpretation of human rights or equality law.

-- Download Summary of the Commission's interventions (Word)
+Summary of the Commission's ongoing interventions (exel spreadsheet)